 With an electric mixer, mix until the sugar dissolves and the eggs are beaten well, about a minute.
 Add the whole amount of cornstarch and mix for another minute until incorporated.

-Now I add Greek yoghurt, which is a good quality one, containing 10% fat.
+Now I add Greek yoghurt, a good quality one, containing 10% fat.
 You can use any natural yoghurt, provided it is a good, quality one.

 Baking the Yoghurt Cake

-I prepare a 10-inch (25 cm) springform cake pan that I cover with parchment paper and in which I pour all the obtained batter.
-Sprinkle the raisins and chopped peaches, some dipped in the butter, and others remain on top of the cake.
+I prepare a 10-inch (25 cm) springform cake pan that I cover with parchment paper and pour all the obtained batter.
+Sprinkle the raisins and chopped peaches, some dipped in the butter and others remaining on top of the cake.

 Preheat the oven to 338 F degrees (170 C) fan and bake for 30-35 minutes, until the cake rises and turns golden.
 Depending on each oven, if necessary, you can leave it for another 10-15 minutes.